SafeExamBrowser/seb-server/docs/exam_template.rst

 **Use an existing Exam Template on Exam import**

-- Sign in as an Exam Administrator and select the "LMS Exam Lookup" sub-menu of the "Exam Administration" section in the left menu pane.
+- Sign in as an Exam Administrator and select the "LMS/Assessment Tool Exam Lookup" sub-menu of the "Exam Administration" section in the left menu pane.
-- Here you can see all exams form the LMS that are bound to the SEB Server.
+- Here you can see all exams form the LMS/Assessment Tool that are bound to the SEB Server.
 Select the specific exam that you want to import.
-- Use "Import as Exam" from the right action pane to import that exam from the LMS as usual.
+- Use "Import as Exam" from the right action pane to import that exam from the LMS/Assessment Tool as usual.
 - In the exam import initialization step you now have a new selector to select an Exam Template that shall be applied.
 - If there is a default Exam Template defined for the institution, this is pre-selected and already applied.
 If not you have to select the template of your choice.
 - By selecting an Exam Template the template attributes are already applied and you see the respective attributes in the exam settings.